-Based on the most current information available as of January 17, 2007, the 19th edition of the Illinois EPA annual report Nonhazardous Solid Waste Management and Landfill Capacity in Illinois: 2005 describes the management of nonhazardous municipal solid waste by the State's solid waste landfills, transfer stations and compost facilities.
+Based on information available as of January 17, 2007, the 19th edition of the Illinois EPA annual report Nonhazardous Solid Waste Management and Landfill Capacity in Illinois: 2005 describes the management of nonhazardous municipal solid waste by the State's solid waste landfills, transfer stations and compost facilities.
 Region 4 includes East Central Illinois counties.
-From this publication, an estimate of 17 years remain as the landfill life expectancy of landfills serving Region 4.
+From this publication, an estimated 17 years remains as the landfill life expectancy of landfills serving Region 4.